eurekabot123/LOGORA-Logo-Toolkit/README.md

 ---

 ## Usage
-LOGORA is designed to simplify logo creation.
+LOGORMATE is designed to simplify logo creation.
 Here’s how to use it:

 1.Select a Template: Choose from industry-specific templates that match your brand's identity.
 2.Customize Your Logo: Input your business name, tagline, and select from a range of AI-generated design options.